Webster Chinamora

 After completing his Masters degree in Law, Chinamora briefly lectured at the University of Stellenbosch.

-In March 1995, Chinamora returned to Zimbabwe and worked with the then Ministry of Environment and Tourism as a legal consultant in a process which resulted in the promulgation of the Environmental Management Act (Chapter 20:27).
+In March 1995, Chinamora returned to Zimbabwe and worked with the then Ministry of Environment and Tourism as a legal consultant in a process that resulted in the promulgation of the Environmental Management Act (Chapter 20:27).
 He also reviewed workplace legislation for NSSA, before joining the University of Zimbabwe as a lecturer.

 In December 1999, Chinamora went to the UK where he worked in various capacities as company secretary, immigration adviser, college principal and Law lecturer.
 He also worked for IEI Solicitors in their London and Norwich offices before returning again to Zimbabwe in September 2014 to rejoin the law profession as an advocate.